redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/index.md

 ### Loan LTV Tranches

-The distribution of loans in a specific Market is also a significant input into the simulation.
+The distribution of loans in a specific Pair is also a significant input into the simulation.
 The model relies on LTV tranches, which effectively segment all outstanding loans into bins according to their distance from the LLTV trigger.
 The outstanding loan amount per tranche is an input into the Liquidation Simulation.

-For markets where the allocation is below a certain threshold, the total borrowed amount is not sufficient to quantify the risk in a meaningful manner.
-The threshold for low allocation is established by calculating the 30th percentile across all markets.
-Any market whose allocation is below this cutoff (approximately $300,000 for the current morpho market size) is deemed Low Allocation.
+For pairs where the allocation is below a certain threshold, the total borrowed amount is not sufficient to quantify the risk in a meaningful manner.
+The threshold for low allocation is established by calculating the 30th percentile across all pairs.
+Any pair whose allocation is below this cutoff (approximately $300,000 for the current morpho market size) is deemed Low Allocation.

-When analyzing low allocation markets, Credora relies on an expected allocation and distribution to ensure the rating remains meaningful.
+When analyzing low allocation pairs, Credora relies on an expected allocation and distribution to ensure the rating remains meaningful.
 In such scenarios, the distribution of loans is pulled from a set of peer markets with similar characteristics, ensuring that low allocation markets have representative volumes that are sufficient to quantify the respective risk adequately.
 Peer markets share the same Loan-to-Value (LLTV) and loan/collateral pair category classification (for instance, “stable-stable” or “stable-volatile”).
 The average tranche distribution of these peer markets is then incorporated into the market simulation.
 This triggers the peer-based override of loan tranches, ensuring more robust simulation outcomes despite the smaller initial allocations.

 ## Market Oracle Characterization

-Morpho markets utilize fundamentally different types of oracles, where oracle type influences the simulation framework.
+Markets utilize fundamentally different types of oracles, where oracle type influences the simulation framework.
 According to Credora nomenclature, these types are:

 - **Dynamic Oracles:** Capture the market price of the collateral asset versus the loan asset.
-In these markets, liquidations and significant losses can result from temporary or sustained moves in the market price of the underlying collateral asset, whether driven by market dynamics or collateral asset default events.
+In these pairs, liquidations and significant losses can result from temporary or sustained moves in the market price of the underlying collateral asset, whether driven by market dynamics or collateral asset default events.
 The historical volatility of the asset pair is a main driver in simulations, alongside collateral asset default events and market tail events.

 - **Fundamental (or Exchange Rate) Oracles:** Deliver prices which reflect the exchange rate between an asset pair, using redemption values and protocol-defined calculations.
 For example, a stETH to ETH exchange rate oracle would return the rate at which stETH can be redeemed for ETH.
 As a result, simulations reduce the base volatility input of the pair to 0%, recognizing that market volatility will not drive liquidations.
 Liquidations and losses can result from changes in the exchange rate, which may arise through collateral default events.